Orangestar12/cacobot/tos.md

 4. **You will refrain from attempting to disable the bot in any way.
 You will refrain from purposefully causing errors.
 You will refrain from making CacoBot a nuisance to any server he is in or to any administration in any server he is in.** This includes causing errors purposefully, attempting to spam CacoBot in an area where spamming is prohibited, attempting to disable the server running CacoBot with (D)DOS attacks and other unregulated internet tomfoolery, causing "bot chains" with other bots consistently entering commands into each other, and other generally uncouth actions.
 In short, don't be a dick with the bot.

-5. **I maintain the ability to update or nullify any or every term in this agreement.** And, unless you refuse to use the bot, you implicity agree to these updates as they happen.
+5. **I maintain the ability to update or nullify any or every term in this agreement.** And, unless you refuse to use the bot, you implicitly agree to these updates as they happen.

 I'm sorry for sounding all scary about this, but thanks for reading the whole thing!
 Now go out there and do awesome things with CacoBot.